AnnaRKirchner/SST-of_orbital_objects/README.md

-Space Surveillance and Tracking of satellites and space-debris
+Satellite Surveillance and Tracking: Line Detection in Images and Computation of Orbital Data for satellites and space debris in Andenes, Norway